AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 >[!NOTE]
 >
->Data architects, feel free to just upload the CRM data via the UI method you just used, if you'd like.
+>Data architects, feel free to just upload the CRM data via the UI method you just used.

 ### Download and prep the data